stevecalla/file-mover-edx/README_TODOs.md

 DONE readme draft
 DONE open destination folder

+DONE - created utility to add, commit & push
-ask if would like to git add -A / git commit in the destination directory? add try catch & success / fail messages
+DONE - did not add into the inquirer questions -- ask if would like to git add -A / git commit in the destination directory? add try catch & success / fail messages

 development vs production path in question